The Ledger Nano X is a top-rated cryptocurrency hardware wallet for securing your crypto assets offline.

 Ledger Nano X vs. Trezor Model T

 Trezor Model T is a cryptocurrency hardware wallet created by SatoshiLabs.
-It supports more than 1,200 coins and can also be used as a password manager.
+It supports over 1,200 coins and can also be used as a password manager.

-Trezor Model T has a touchscreen and costs 164 Euros or $236 CAD.
+Trezor Model T has a touchscreen and costs 181 USD.

 Ledger Nano X vs. Ledger Nano S

-The Ledger Nano S supports 1,800 coins and tokens.
+The Ledger Nano S (now replaced by Nano S Plus) supports 1,800 coins and tokens.
 However, unlike the Ledger Nano X, you can only install up to 6 apps at any one time.

 It is also not Bluetooth compatible, and the screen is 128 x 32 px, compared to 128 x 64 pixels for Nano X.